Methods of free probability: 16a. Factors, subfactors

-In order to get started now, recall from chapters 5-6 above that we already know a few things about the algebras of operators $A\subset B(H)$, which are norm closed.
-The von Neumann algebras will be by definition such algebras which are weakly closed.
-In order to discuss this, let us start with a standard result, as follows:
+We already know a few things about the algebras of operators $A\subset B(H)$ which are norm closed.
+The von Neumann algebras will be by definition those such algebras which are weakly closed.
+In order to discuss this, let us start with a standard result:

 \begin{proposition} For an algebra $A\subset B(H)$, the following are equivalent: \begin{enumerate} \item $A$ is closed under the weak operator topology, making each of the linear maps $T\to<Tx,y>$ continuous.